-In order to explain what a non-physical virtual machine is we need to:
+In order to explain what a virtual machine is we need to:

-- Explain what a machine is - Define "physical machine" in terms of the sorts of concepts that suffice to describe the structure and operation of the machines. - Provisionally define "virtual machine" as a machine that is not (fully) physically describable.
-(The phrase "virtual machine" is unfortunate, but it's too wide-spread to change.) - Later on generalise the notion "virtual" by defining it as relative.
+- Explain what a machine is - Describe "physical machine" in terms of concepts that suffice to describe the structure and operation of the machines. - Define "virtual machine" as a machine that is not (fully) physically describable.
+(The phrase "virtual machine" is unfortunate, but it's too wide-spread to change.)